LineMetrics/carrot/README.md

 ### Carrot

-Carrot is a small Erlang app that helps Erlang Systems to easly consume and work on messages from a rabitmq broker by providing a callback module that handles the incoming messages.
+Carrot is a small Erlang app that helps Erlang Systems to easly consume and work on messages from a rabbit_mq-broker by providing a callback module that handles the incoming messages.

 All this is done via a simple proplist-config which is also updateable on the fly.